A Guide to Psychology and its

 Similarly, thinking about all the possible objections to a business presentation is good preparation.
 All too often someone will complain that such a prepared person, who thinks in advance, likes to “be in control.”
 It’s not necessarily the case.

 The second part of the autonomic nervous system is the Parasympathetic Nervous System (PNS).
-The PNS does essentially the opposite of the SNS: it decreases heart rate, increases digestion, etc. Hence the relaxation response turns SNS arousal off by turning on the PNS.
+The PNS does essentially the opposite of the SNS: it decreases heart rate, increases digestion, etc. Hence the relaxation response switches off SNS arousal by switching on the PNS.
 So, in essence, you don’t really control the relaxation response; instead, you do the things that result in the PNS taking control.

-On the psychological level, we also have to realize that, despite the popular—and illusory—images of invulnerability manufactured for sports and movie heroes, we are never really “in control” of our lives.
-A great deal of our thought process and creativity takes place on the unconscious level.
+On the psychological level, it’s important to realize that, despite the popular—and illusory—images of invulnerability manufactured for sports and movie heroes, we are never really “in control” of our lives.
+Much of our thought process and creativity takes place on the unconscious level.
 In fact, anyone who uses an imaginative relaxation technique such as meditation or prayer gives up control to something greater than rational consciousness.

 The task of teaching relaxation techniques, then, is in convincing people that “being in control” has nothing to do with relaxation.